AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 - **Git & GitHub:**

 # The Analysis
-Each query for this project aimed at investigating specific aspects of the data analyst job market.
+Each query for this project aimed at investigating specific aspects of why and where the layoffs were occuring.
 Here’s how I approached each question:

 ### 1. Which industry raised the most funds?
 A much simpler query could be written to answer this question but I wanted to gain some additional insight to help me make correlations later on.